-Going downwards on Sepik River (Papua New Guinea) with my hosts, we made a short stop in a village, to visit some of “our family” there.
-Under the roof of hous-wind, the community’s gathering place, I saw a pile of crocodile skins.
+Going down the Sepik River, with my hosts, we had a short stop in a village.
+There, tucked under the roof of the haus-wind (the community’s gathering place), I saw a pile of crocodile skins.
 Pukupuk means crocodile, in PNG Pidgin.

 It was my second trip to West Sepik, staying with the locals, recording their legends and joining them on daily activities.
 I heard many stories about crocodiles, pukpuk spirits and pukpuk monsters.
 I saw pukpuk skulls under porches, teeth on necklaces, carvings, paintings and men with ritual pukpuk-skin scarring.